Who runs Bath Fringe?

 Where does the money come from?

 The festival is dependent on the generous support of local businesses and other sponsors, including some quite substantial donations; without the generosity of these wonderful people you wouldn’t be reading this right now.
 Times are hard, financially; we’re glad they’ve been able to stay with us this far, and we obviously hope they will continue.

 How can I help?

 If you’re a local (or national) business who is looking for sponsorship opportunities in the area, we would really like to hear from you.
-From small art shows to a huge Spiegeltent we have a venue and a profile to suit your needs.
+From small art shows to huge glitzy venues we have a apace and a profile to suit your needs.
 In these difficult times, alternatives to our traditional sources of core funding are vital – whether it’s £500 or £50,000 every penny is really appreciated.